-The Program on National Security Law
+The National Security Law Program

-The Program on National Security Law focuses particularly on the role of domestic law in national security matters from the perspective of both lawyers and policymakers.
+The National Security Law Program focuses particularly on the role of domestic law in national security matters from the perspective of both lawyers and policymakers.
 The contours of the dynamic field of national security law are in constant flux, being shaped and reshaped each year in light of emerging challenges posed by the inevitability of globalization.
 “The goal of the program is to expose students and others to real-world challenges and dilemmas facing government officials, to enrich our study of both the law and the role of lawyers inside government,” says Professor Matthew Waxman.

-The Program on National Security Law features a rigorous and innovative curriculum in national security law that draws on the unique government experience of our permanent and adjunct faculty and supports research by faculty members and students to produce policy-relevant scholarship on cutting-edge issues as a lasting contribution to the field.
+The National Security Law Program features a rigorous and innovative curriculum in national security law that draws on the unique government experience of our permanent and adjunct faculty and supports research by faculty members and students to produce policy-relevant scholarship on cutting-edge issues as a lasting contribution to the field.
 Originally called the Roger Hertog Program on Law and National Security, it was launched six years ago, with the generous support of Roger Hertog, who remains a friend of the program.
 (The six-year grant ended in June 2017.)

 In the News

 UN Approves New CT Office Professor Waxman quoted.

 The Power to Wage War Successfully by Professor Matthew Waxman.

 Professor Matthew Waxman talks to The Washington Post about how difficult it is to secure intelligence wiretaps.